 Assessing the impact of research on policy, practice, behaviour or society is not easy.
-I have written more about this in an earlier post – Understanding and assessing research impact.
+I have written more about this in an earlier post – Understand and track the impact of your research.

 Here are four easy things you can do to start building up the evidence of the impact of your research or evidence-to-action initiative.
 These can be done at project, programme, research centre, or strategic level.